 Epic Obstacle Course

-Obstacle Courses are usually mentioned as a winter activity, and there’s good reason for that.
+Obstacle Courses are great activities to beat the winter blues, and there’s good reason for that.
 They are a lot of fun, and the provide a lot of gross motor movement in small spaces.
 But honestly, often kids will only do them for a short while.
 What if you elevated your obstacle course?
 Let it span multiple rooms in your house.
 Have you kids try to complete the course walking and crawling backwards.
 Set a timer to see how many times they can complete the course in a given time.
 Can the do it blindfolded?
 The possibilities are endless!
 To get the most bang for your buck (as in get the most pent up energy out), have your kids switch gross motor movements quickly.
 For example, go from crawling through a tunnel to hopping.
 To top off your epic obstacle course, have your kids do one last run, then surprise them with a favorite snack at the end.

 Bake All the Yummy Things

 Baking with kids can be stress inducing.
 Same for me friend.
 But it is always a hit, and you get to eat something yummy at the end.
 It’s really a win for all when you look at it like that.
 One hack I found for making cooking with my kids less stressful for me is to cook with one child at a time.
 Instead of having them all three squishing in around the bowl, I divide up the tasks.
 For example, when making cookies one child gets to mix the wet ingredients, another child gets to combine the dry ingredients, and the last child gets to scoop out the dough onto the baking sheet.
 Baking this way is more manageable for me, which in turn makes me want to do it more often.